Erotemic/shitspotter/README.rst

 .. ..
 OLD and broken (its a dead link!): https://data.kitware.com/#user/598a19658d777f7d33e9c18b/folder/65d6c52fb40ab0fa6c57909b

-Unlike IPFS, which (ideally) gives seemless access to the data, the centralized storage has the upload from each update grouped in its own zipfile.
+Unlike IPFS, which (ideally) gives seamless access to the data, the centralized storage has the upload from each update grouped in its own zipfile.
 If annotations for one of these folders changes, the entire zipfile will be reuploaded, so there will be no mechanism for version control.